ibrahim-sharaf/Tetris/README.md

 # Teris
-Teris with HTML5 and javascript inspired by Al Sweigart's book works inventwithpython.
+Teris with HTML5 and javascript inspired by Al Sweigart's work inventwithpython.